It sounds like a cocktail you’d enjoy on a tropical holiday, but a sunset clause packs much more punch than a summery beverage!

-However, recent reports of developers taking advantage of these clauses to make a larger profit in off the plan (OTP) properties have left buyers wary.
+However, over the years reports of developers taking advantage of these clauses to make a larger profit in off the plan (OTP) properties have left buyers wary.

-The basic premise of a sunset clause is to put an expiry date on the property contract at hand.
+The basic premise of a sunset clause is to put an expiry date or time limit on the property contract.

 It can be used when a vendor is putting an offer on a property in order to force a decision, and hopefully commitment, out of the seller.

 Make sure you enter any agreement to purchase a property with your eyes wide open to ensure that you sign a contract that works to your advantage and doesn’t unfairly benefit the developer or vendor.

 This means get your solicitor (not one recommended by the project marketer, developer or real estate agent) to check any contract before you sign it.